ourtownrentals/docker-fake-s3/README.md

 ## Fake S3 License

-Fake S3 license details depend on use-case.
+Fake S3 license cost depends on use-case.

 Additional license information for Fake S3 may be found at https://github.com/jubos/fake-s3.